 LC Wacky Heat and Sweet Note

-Some folk swoon to this crazy melding of heat and sweet.
+Some folk swoon to this crazy melding of heat and sweet in this wasabi-ginger popcorn.
 Others, um, not so much.
 There’s only one way to find out!
 And we have yet to figure out a way to ensure the bits of candied ginger and wasabi peas remain evenly distributed, aside from first divvying the popcorn up into individual bowls and then simply sprinkling the chopped bits of heat and sweet on top.
 We’re open to suggestions.

-- 3 to 4 quarts freshly popped corn
+- 3 to 4 quarts freshly popped corn, from a popcorn maker

 - 1/2 teaspoon salt